Graduate Student Handbook

 B. Academic Pursuits

-The SEAS student is expected to represent his or her academic product honestly and fairly.
+The Penn Engineering student is expected to represent his or her academic product honestly and fairly.
 The student will not knowingly use any dishonest method to gain an unfair advantage over other students in academic pursuits, especially through, but not limited to:

 - Giving or receiving any unauthorized aid on an assignment or exam, including working in groups on any assignment that has been designated as individual by the professor;

 - Misrepresenting the originality of one's work (plagiarism), particularly through failing to footnote the contributions of another, except as permitted by the instructor;